syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/customization.md

 ## ProgressStrokeWidth

-Get and set the width to the progress indicator stroke.
+Get or set the width to the progress indicator stroke.

 {% tabs %}